SIOCODE-Open/perfect-micro-services/README.md

     multiple: true
 ```

-With this schema, we have defined that _micro-service objects_ will have:
+With this schema, we have defined that _microservice objects_ will have:

 * A `defaultPort` field,
 * A `request` field, which is an _array of body parameter objects_,